mmalam3/BBC-News-Classification-using-LSTM-and-TensorFlow/README.md

 ## Dataset

 The [BBC News Classification](https://www.kaggle.com/competitions/learn-ai-bbc/data) dataset is used in this project for training and testing the models.
-The dataset provides comprises of 2225 articles, each labeled under one of 5 categories: `business`, `entertainment`, `politics`, `sport` or `tech`.
-It is parted into 1490 records for training and 735 for testing.
+The dataset comprises of 2225 articles, each labeled under one of 5 categories: `business`, `entertainment`, `politics`, `sport` or `tech`.
+It is parted into two sets: 1) train set with 1490 records, and 2) test set with 735 records.

 ## Usage